jmateocarbon/basic-mvc-google-auth/README.md

 This approach in webdesign is ideal but not required since you dont need to store sensitive user information on your database like password, phone numbers but you do have control on what information you would like to process given that your user agreed to.

+Just build the project then run.

 <!-- ROADMAP -->
 ## Roadmap
-See the [open issues](https://github.com/jmateocarbon/google-twitter-webscrapper/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/jmateocarbon/basic-mvc-google-auth/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing